Jafner/5etools-docker/README.md

 ### Updating the container
 Because this image is built on the auto-updater script, updating the container is very simple.
 Restart the container with `docker restart 5etools-docker`.
 When it restarts, the container will automatically check for an update and download it before starting.
 Note: there is no way to disable this auto-updating behavior except to never restart the container.
 If you want a specific version of the container, it is recommended that you look into using the `httpd` image instead.

+### Using a different port
+Change the value on the left side of the `-p 80:80` flag to the desired port.
+Leave the value on the right alone.

 ### Integrating a reverse proxy
 Supporting integration of a reverse proxy is beyond the scope of this guide.